Updated: August 10, 2020

 How does the stock market work?
 What are bonds?
 What is the money market?
 Mutual funds?
 UITFs?

 If you don’t know the answers to these questions, then you should invest in learning about them first.
-You don’t have to be an expert, but it’s really important that you understand them at the very least.
+You don’t have to be an expert, but you must understand them at the very least.

 My rule of thumb is: “If you don’t know how it works, then you can’t invest in it.”